 Implants are metal screws that are inserted into the jaw bone and are topped with a crown.
 Implants are ideal for dental patients who are missing a few teeth.

 Nobody wants to walk around with a gap in their smile caused by a missing tooth (unless you’re a child and getting permanent teeth).
 Implants fill in these embarrassing gaps with a tooth-like crown that looks like the rest of your teeth.

 Going a long period without filling in a gap caused by a missing tooth not only looks bad, but the absence of a tooth can cause other teeth to shift and your jawbone to weaken and disintegrate.
 The weakening of your jawbone can also cause your face to sag, which will make you appear older in Clark NJ 07066.

-Nearby Locations To Clark New Jersey
+Other Cities Around Clark New Jersey

 Teeth Whitening Clark New Jersey